 Downtown Las Cruces has definitely experienced a renaissance over the last few years.
 Many new upgrades to the physical space have served to enhance the unique local culture that has always been a part of Las Cruces living.

-The newly renovated town center hosts many concerts and cultural events, and also has a spash pad for the kiddos to enjoy in warm weather.
-Visit downtownlascruces.org to learn more about the many exciting things happening downtown.
+The newly renovated downtown plaza hosts many concerts and cultural events, and also has a splash pad for the kiddos to enjoy in warm weather.
+There has also been a surge in food and entertainment businesses now moving downtown.
+Here is just a few that have recently opened:

 Historic Old Mesilla